juditvribe/IRWA_2025_G14_FinalProject/IRWA-2025-G14-part-1/README.md

 _avg_length(df, field):_
 Calculates the average number of tokens per document for a specified text field.
 Useful for analyzing the relative verbosity of product titles and descriptions.

-_extract_domain_entities(text):_
-Performs rule-based entity detection to identify fashion-related attributes such as colors, fabrics, and sizes within product titles and descriptions.
-Complements the general spaCy NER model.